When First I Came to Caledonia | Folk from the Attic

 4. Like so many I’ve listened to Norma Waterson sing this for years, and puzzled at the lyrics.
 “Shaver” never set right.
 Looking through a dialect dictionary from Newfoundland–pretty close to Cape Breton!–I find “shaver” as meaning someone who’s really tight with money.
 In context that makes better sense to me.

-5. James Thurgood James Thurgood
+5. James Thurgood Avatar

 A ‘shaver’ is just an old, once widely-known term for a ‘young lad’ or a boy.
 Of course, “me and my brother Charlie” would have been young men at the time, but it would be just like saying, “we were two big boys” in a light-hearted way.